2-Year Merit and Diversity Graduate Student Awards

-Texas A&M University at Galveston Merit and Diversity Graduate Student Awards were created to allow faculty to compete effectively for high quality and diverse graduate students.
-The Awards program is open to all TAMU(G) thesis option master’s and doctoral students working on the TAMUG campus under the direct supervision of a TAMUG faculty member.
+Texas A&M University at Galveston Merit Graduate Student Awards were created to allow faculty to compete effectively for high quality and diverse doctoral students.
+The 2 Year Merit Awards program is open to all incoming doctoral students working on the TAMUG campus under the direct supervision of a TAMUG faculty member.

-Students receiving the Galveston 2-Year Merit or Diversity Graduate Student Award will have 24 months of salary, medical, tuition, and fees covered (24 SCHs per year).
-This award is in the form of a 12-month Graduate Assistant-Research (GAR) position each year.
+Students receiving the Galveston 2-Year Merit Graduate Student Award will have 24 months of salary, medical, tuition, and mandatory fees covered (24 SCHs per year).
+This award is in the form of a 12-month Graduate Assistant-Research (GAR) position each year starting Fall 2024.

 Expected outcomes